ahad-m/Arabic-Text-Classifier/README.md

 # Arabic-Text-Classifier
-# Text Classification Models - Multi-Model Approach
+# Arabic Sentiment Analysis

 ## Overview
-This repository implements a text classification system that uses three different models to predict the sentiment of input text.
-The following models are used for classification:
+This project implements a sentiment analysis system for Arabic text using machine learning techniques.
+The system classifies Arabic reviews into positive or negative sentiment categories with high accuracy.

+Features
+- **Comprehensive Arabic text preprocessing pipeline**
+- **Multiple machine learning models for sentiment classification**
+- **Custom feature engineering for Arabic sentiment analysis**
+- **Evaluation and comparison of model performance**

 - **TF-IDF with ExtraTreesClassifier**
 - **Word2Vec with LinearSVC**